Wednesday, March 23, 2011

 "We’d need to find a school for the kids right away," was all I could think of saying.

 Dianny couldn't believe it.
 This was a big shift in plans, and I'm sure she expected me to shoot down the idea or at least put up some resistance.
 After all, moving to Paris is one of those things you usually dream about and talk about but end up dismissing as crazy.
+But not this time.
+Moving to Paris sounded like the best idea I’d ever heard.

 It’s a bit risky and intimidating to just uproot your family and move to a foreign country, even if it's just for a year.
 And there’s always a good reason not to do this kind of thing or put it off for later.
 But this was one of those things that can't wait till you're retired, or till you get all your ducks in a row.
 It was something we really wanted to do, the timing was right, and we knew it would be a great opportunity for the whole family.
-We looked at each other and with a sense of purpose and determination said, “Let’s do it!”
+We looked at each other and with a sense of purpose and determination, said, “Let’s do it!”

 Paris is always a good idea.